antonmry/exercises/full_text_search/README.md

 - Ignore the 25 most common words in the English language.
 - Relevancy should be based on the number of times the search term appears in the abstract.
-- Propose a better way for relevancy tha term occurences.
+- Propose a better way for relevancy that term occurrences.

 # Design